NanaMiyashita/NanaMiyashita.github.io/README.md

 # 🛠 Skills

-- Languages: Japanese 🇯🇵, English 🇬🇧
+- Languages: Japanese 🇯🇵 and English 🇬🇧
 - Research: Qualitative Methods, Tourism Studies
 - Completed the **Nihongo-Kyōin Yōsei Katei** (Japanese Language Teacher Training Course)
 - Participated in and completed the **Demola Global Project** with a Finnish-based international team